 A composer of sound worlds which invite reflection and shared imagination.

-The music of Pablo Peula (*1990, Alhama de Granada) often draws on literary, cinematic and scientific works.
-He sees himself as a storyteller who shapes sound and plays with listeners’ perception.
-In this quest, his creations make an eclectic use of compositional resources.
+The music of Pablo Peula (*1990, Alhama de Granada) often draws on literary, cinematic, architectural and scientific works.
+He sees himself as a storyteller who shapes sound and experiments with listeners’ perception.
+In this quest, his creations make a comprehensive use of compositional resources.

-Pablo Peula studied composition in Granada under Francisco González Pastor and Juan Cruz-Guevara, and in Vienna under Detlev Müller-Siemens.
-He has also benefited from the generous advice of composers like Alfredo Aracil, Pierluigi Billone, Peter Eötvös, Cristóbal Halffter, Dimitri Kourliandski, Ramon Lazkano and Simon Steen-Andersen.
+Pablo Peula studied composition in Granada under Francisco González Pastor and Juan Cruz-Guevara, and in Vienna under Detlev Müller-Siemens, being awarded a prize to the most outstanding graduate.
+He has also benefited from the advice of composers like Alfredo Aracil, Pierluigi Billone, Peter Eötvös, Cristóbal Halffter, Dimitri Kourliandski, Ramon Lazkano, Mauricio Sotelo and Simon Steen-Andersen.

 He has taught at the Conservatories of Seville and Granada.
 His music has been published by “Piles” (Valencia) and “Preludio” (Milan).